-Our Focus.
-We are a clinical-stage biopharmaceutical company pursuing novel therapeutics for nonalcoholic steatohepatitis, or NASH.
-Our lead product candidate, resmetirom, is a proprietary, liver-directed, selective thyroid hormone receptor-\(\beta\), or THR-\(\beta\), agonist being developed as a once-daily oral pill for the treatment of NASH.
+We are a clinical-stage biopharmaceutical company pursuing novel therapeutics for nonalcoholic steatohepatitis, or NASH, a liver disease with high unmet medical need.
+Our lead candidate, resmetirom, is a once-daily, oral, liver-directed thyroid hormone receptor- β (THR- β), agonist designed to target key underlying causes of NASH.